rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 }
 ```

-ETLBox will use this meta data instead to connect with the table.
+ETLBox will use this meta data instead to get the right column names.